CodeYourFuture/syllabus/docs/git/index.md

 5. Click the "Open in Visual Studio Code" button (TODO: Explain to Linux users how to do this, because they probably don't have the button).

-6. Visual Studio code should open, and you should see an "Explorer" bar which says `CYF-DEMO-REPO` and under it `README.md`.
-If you click on where it says `README.md`, it should open the file.
+6. Visual Studio code should open, and you should see an "Explorer" bar which says `CYF-DEMO-REPO` and under it `file.txt`.
+If you click on where it says `file.txt`, it should open the file.
 Congratulations, you have just cloned your first Git repository!

 ## What did we just do?